jaequery/dude/README.md

-#dude - The cPanel killer!
+#dude - It's the cPanel killer, SRSLY!

-Dude is an automated LEMP management tool for Ubuntu.
+Dude is an CLI tool for managing LEMP vhosts in Ubuntu.

 ###Example